jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 abseiled, like a spider spinning the first strand in its web, it was as little unnerving to realize the fact we didn't know what we were hiking over.

-Pracitcally falling down the loose dirt on the way down, part physical exhaustion and part mental, we stumbled out on to flat ground after what seemed like first time an eternety, getting back to the van right as headlamps were becoming necessary.
+Practically falling down the loose dirt on the way down, part physical exhaustion and part mental, we stumbled out on to flat ground after what seemed like first time an eternety, getting back to the van right as headlamps were becoming necessary.